-Health Promotion is “the science and art of promoting health, preventing disease, prolonging life and improving quality of life through the organized efforts of society” (National Advisory Committee on SARS and Public Health, 2003, p.
-46) .
-Our work in health promotion reflects the broad mission of public health this definition suggests.
+Health promotion is the art and science of facilitating behavioural, educational, environmental, regulatory, organizational, or political mechanisms that enable individuals, groups, and communities to improve and increase control over their health, and to promote health equity.
 We have a comprehensive, multi-level view of health and health determinants; approach problems and issues in a multidisciplinary, applied way; and include quantitative, qualitative, and mixed research methodologies in our work.
 Our work also reflects the substance of public health suggested by this definition, as we aim to inform health promotion interventions and wider efforts to promote social justice and change.

 Students in health promotion are provided with the training to investigate issues that affect the health of groups and communities, and to plan, implement, and evaluate public health interventions.

 We have many partnerships and links with community groups and service providers in Kingston and elsewhere in Ontario and Canada.

 For further information please contact one of the following faculty members: